veggiespam/ImageLocationScanner/README.md

 images and possibly give away their home location, e.g. a dating site or children's chatroom.

-More information on this topic, including a whitepaper based on a real-world site audit given as a presentation at the New Jersey chapter of the OWASP organization, can be found at [www.veggiespam.com/ils/](https://www.veggiespam.com/ils/) .
+More information on this topic, including a white paper based on a real-world site audit given as a presentation at the New Jersey chapter of the OWASP organization, can be found at [www.veggiespam.com/ils/](https://www.veggiespam.com/ils/) .